pauljeter/pauljeter-astro/src/content/blog/management-101-attracting-people-to-work-for-you.md

 Great people know great people.
 Use that.

-If you’re already hiring well, your existing team probably has a network of strong candidates they’ve worked with in the past.
+If you're already hiring well, your existing team probably has a network of strong candidates they've worked with in the past.

 ### 🔁 Create a referral program: